29 Aug 7 Best Practices to Increase Mobile App Engagement

 According to a new app-update study from BI Intelligence, more frequent updates tend to be associated with higher ratings from app users.
 It can be seen from the following stats:

-Hence, through the above-mentioned tips it is obvious how important it is to keep your customers engaged with your app.
+Hence, through the above-mentioned tips, it is obvious how important it is to keep your customers engaged with your app.
 If you create an app, make sure you are willing to invest in it to gain more profit out of it.
-Put push notifications which are personalized along with in app messages and make sure you you use incentives to encourage your users to come back!
-Use app advertising types, and deep links.
+Put push notifications which are personalized along with in-app messages and make sure you use incentives to encourage your users to come back!
+Use app advertising types and deep links.
 Don’t forget to keep a track on your app, and keep updating it by the customers.
 It will help you keep a good app, and you’ll be successful in keeping the attention of your customers engaged.